 Now you need to start piecing together meals using those foods until you’re happy with the setup and your total daily intake is within 50 calories of your target.

-Here are a few examples of high-fat meal plans we make for people over at Muscle for Life:
+Here are a few examples of high-fat meal plans we make for people over on this page:

 Once you’ve made your plan, you now stick to it every day.